Mkingmin/Financial_Scoring_and_Suggestion/README.md

 ### 3.2.
 Opportunity analysis
 As analyzed in [Section 1.3](https://github.com/Mkingmin/financial-scoring-mock-project/blob/main/README.md#13-competitive-analysis), digital BFSI competitors are investing heavily in user experience, user interface, and promotion, thereby gaining a certain edge.
 By addressing customer satisfaction through a reduction in application cancellation rates, new opportunities below may arise:
 - Transcending the intense competition in the digital BFSI industry category
-- Minimizing CSKH costs and efforts, to allocate resources more efficiently elsewhere
+- Minimizing customer service costs and efforts, to allocate resources more efficiently elsewhere
 ## 4. Deliver phase
 > This is the divergent phase - synthsize and structure all findings on Develop phase above

 ![image](https://github.com/user-attachments/assets/7c814d29-2a7e-470b-9949-603fede98a92)
 <br> _Financial scoring & suggestion solution development_
 <br><br>
-**Solution statement:** Financial Scoring & Suggestion is an innovative solution that streamlines the financial product recommendation process by automatically calculating a user's financial score and suggesting relevant products.
+**Solution statement:** Financial Scoring & Suggestion is an innovative solution that streamlines the financial product recommendation process by automatically evaluating user's financial capability and suggesting relevant products.
 This not only enhances the user satisfaction by matching them with suitable financial products to reduce application cancellations and ultimately boosts Customer Lifetime Value (CLV), but also minimizes customer service costs.

 ## Solution summary
 ![image](https://github.com/user-attachments/assets/94c24d89-4ea6-4023-9048-3557e03efc97)